 There was luckily no traffic on the way to the airport and it was a beautiful day.
 After showing a security guard our itinerary, we were allowed to pass to the check-in area.
 Since my brother and sister were allowed four bags, which would be tagged with a priority label, my parents gave them their own bags to check in.
 The agent was nice enough to check us all in and put a priority tag on my bag even though I was flying economy.

 The security line was exceptionally long but after about 30 minutes we were through and making our way through the Duty Free maze.
 We continued on through dozens of coffee shops, restaurants, and designer stores.
-It was all very impressive for an island airport – especially when you compare it to the airports in Maui and Honolulu.
+It was very impressive for an island airport – especially when you compare it to the airports in Maui and Honolulu.
 After walking the length of the Great Wall of China, we finally made it to our gate.
-The flight was delayed by about 30 minutes and the people who had lined up were now reluctantly taking their seats.
+The flight was delayed by 30 minutes and the people who had lined up were now reluctantly taking their seats.
 There was a sectioned off seating area for business class passengers, which I found slightly absurd.

 My brother went to check out the Cathay Pacific lounge.
 He came back 30 minutes later, saying the lounge was crowded and the food offerings weren’t that good.
 I suspected as much, with the huge crowds traveling that morning.

 Eventually we boarded and I was pleasantly surprised when I saw the seats: They had plenty of legroom and a shell, which allowed passengers to recline without impeding on the personal space of those seated behind them.
 I knew Cathay Pacific’s economy class seats were going to be more comfortable than your average seat on a US carrier, but this was much better than I had anticipated.